-As a climbing community, we bear a responsibility for protecting our climbing resources.
-The AAC is stepping up to play a more active role in issues that affect climbers on the national, state and local levels.
+As a climbing community, we bear a responsibility for protecting our climbing resources and engaging on the national, state and local levels.

 We believe that:

 - Education and mentorship are critical for the development of competent climbers.
 Visit our education program for more information.